Your Pricing Project Starts Here

-- Quantify the expected financial impact of the new pricing on new and existing customers.
-Ideally look at this financial impact on a customer-by-customer level, mapping how much customers would pay if they were migrated into the new packages and pricing.
+- Quantify the expected financial impact of the new pricing on both new and existing customers.
+Ideally you want to look at this financial impact on a customer-by-customer level and map how much customers would pay if they were migrated into the new packages and pricing.

-- Socialize findings and recommendations with the pricing council and get a go / no go decision.
+- Socialize findings and recommendations with the pricing council and get a go or no go decision.